 According to the "Scale of Human Consciousness" (page 25 of Awaken Your Greater Health), which was derived from the book Power Vs Force by David Hawkins, M.D., Ph.D., anger actually has a higher vibration than sadness.
-On this scale from 0 to 1,000, anger has a vibrational rating of 150, while grief is 75.
+On Hawkins' scale from 0 to 1,000, anger has a vibrational rating of 150, while grief is only 75.
 We become empowered when our energetic frequency is 200 or above.

-All you need is reach the vibration of empowerment (200) is courage and willingness.
+All you need to reach the vibration of empowerment (200) is courage and willingness.
 And its easier to get to courage and willingness when you are angry than when you are sad, simply because anger is closer in frequency to empowerment than sadness.
 So although women tend to bury their anger under grief, it is more productive for you to allow your anger to come to the surface.

 Of course we don't want to stay in anger.
 And we don't want to hurt others with our anger.
 But anger can be a brief stopover that you pass through on your journey to empowerment.
 And there are safe and healthy ways to release your anger.
 If you have the courage and willingness to try them.

 It is important to express and release suppressed rage because of the negative effects it has on your health.
 The state of your health is a reflection of the state of your energy systems.
 Suppressed emotion of any kind disrupts your energy systems, which disrupts your bodily rhythms.
 Your body systems and energy systems work in synchrony.
 But suppressed rage takes them out of synchrony, and into compromised health.